lux4rd0/weatherflow-collector/README.md

 <center><img src="./images/weatherflow_collector-today_so_far_remote.jpg"></center>

-This dashboard provides for the Temperature (Air, Feels Like, Heat Index, Wind Chill, Dry Bulb, Wet Bulb, and Dew Point), Relative Humidity, Air Density, Station Pressure (with Trending), Accumulated Rain, Solar Radiation, Illuminance, UV, Lightning Strike, and Wind Speed from midnight to the current time.
+This dashboard provides for the Temperature (Air, Feels Like, Heat Index, Wind Chill, Dry Bulb, Wet Bulb, Dew Point), Relative Humidity, Air Density, Station Pressure (with Trending), Accumulated Rain, Solar Radiation, Illuminance, UV, Lightning Strike, and Wind Speed from midnight to the current time.
 These reflect the WeatherFlow measurements from data sent to WeatherFlow and include [derived metrics](https://weatherflow.github.io/Tempest/api/derived-metric-formulas.html) in the response.

 ## Multiple Devices